RASTP: Representation-Aware Semantic Token Pruning for Generative Recommendation with Semantic Identifiers: EXPERIMENTS

 \subsubsection{Implementation Details.}

-For SID tokenization, item textual features are encoded via mean pooling over the final hidden states of Flan-T5-XL.
+For SID tokenization, item textual features are encoded by Flan-T5-XL.
 We use RK-Means with three codebooks by default, as the quantization method does not affect our core findings.
 The generative recommendation model employs an encoder-decoder architecture with 8 Transformer layers (4 encoder + 4 decoder).
 All other hyperparameters are configured as detailed in Table~\ref{tab:hyperparameters_training}.